Lessons from Sweden: Why Populism is Not the Problem

 In international media, Sweden has long been treated as more of a symbol than a country.
 A humanitarian superpower, a haven of tolerance and equality, the last bastion of social democracy – or a proto-dystopia plagued by increasing violent crime due to by naive immigration policies, depending on who you ask.

-Ahead of Sweden’s election on September 9, international observers had hard time resisting the story of “trouble in paradise.”
+Ahead of Sweden’s election on September 9, international observers had a hard time resisting the story of “trouble in paradise.”
 The rise of the far-right Sweden Democrats appeared to support a narrative that has been regurgitated about Europe for the past two years: the centrist establishment beaten out by populist far-right forces, motivated by increasing hostility to immigration.

 Often, Sweden’s long reputation as a somewhat exceptional political environment gave this story an irresistible stinger: if the populists could take over even in a progressive paradise, clearly this is the final sign of populism’s new role as the central driver of change in European politics.